alexweber/environments/README.md

 			* Execute "Enable Debug Bundle"
 			* Execute "Disable Caching Bundle"

-**PRO Tip:** See the last task in the Staging tasks above?
+**Pro Tip:** See the last task in the Staging tasks above?
 Instead of creating an "AdvAgg Staging" bundle which would be identical to the production one except for the JS Compression, we execute the production bundle and then add a new task immediately after it to override just that one setting.

 ## Task Bundles Advanced Usage